Philip-21/NewsApplication/README.md

 # NewsApplication
-A web based news application created and built using RESTFUL Api with Fastapi , alembic as its Orml library, Postgresql as its database ,deployed using heroku
+A web based news application created and built using RESTFUL Api with Fastapi , Sqlalchemy as its Orml library and changes made using alembic, Postgresql as its database ,deployed using heroku